SinclairQL/EasyMenu_3_Manual/README.md

 The JPEGS folder/directory contains a 17.2 MB zipped copy of the original JPEGs that were OCR'd.
 These were created in high quality, 300 dpi format.
 There is one file per page.

 Dilwyn has scanned and OCR'd pages 159 to 246 of the manual into a pair of Word `*.docx` format files.
+My own efforts resulted in the various *.txt files and corresponding *.doc files.
+The *.txt files are straight off the OCR and are probably not 100% accurate - beware.
+The *.doc appear to be in rtf format, and have had a little massaging to correct obvious errors in the OCR process.

 _All_ of the files will need tidying up.
 OCR is far from perfect, but is a tad better than typing everything back in.